joeltadeu/library-management/README.md

 - **Kibana** is on 5601 port

 Open kibana with http://localhost:5601/.
 You must define an index pattern (taner-*) on Management/Stack Management.

+## Grafana:

+You can open Grafana : http://localhost:3000/

+username/password: admin

 ## Build & Run